TheF1rstPancake/Kvasir/docs/usecases.rst

 .. figure:: images/KvasirRefundSuccessful.png
     :align: center

     After a refund is successful, you will see a green confirmation box, and the row that contains that checkout will also update to reflect how much was refunded and why the checkout was refunded.
+After a full refund (shown here), the blue box allowing more refunds on the checkout disappears because there is nothing left to refund the payer.

 Potential Refund Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~